 You can register to do either an MLitt or a Phd in the Department of Sociology.
 If you are interested in pursuing a postgraduate research degree with us the first step is to contact a member of staff to discuss your research idea.
 They will gladly assist you to prepare your research proposal.
 For a list of staff research interests please see below.
-For further information on our department research interests, how to apply and doing a research degree please consult our Research Postgraduate Handbook.
+For further information on our department research interests, how to apply and doing an Mlitt or PhD please consult our Research Postgraduate Handbook.

 The Research Proposal

 The research proposal should be typed, double spaced and approximately 7–10 pages long.
 It should indicate: